 Barra, who took the reins of the company in January, was pressed for details about what the company knew and for how long.
-Since the recall Barra has remained apologetic and as honest as possible, “I consider this to be an extraordinary event…and we are responding to it in an extraordinary way.” she said to the committee.
+At one point Barra remarked, “I consider this to be an extraordinary event…and we are responding to it in an extraordinary way.” she said to the committee.

 In regards to GM’s failure to fix the faulty ignition switch in the 2005 Chevrolet Cobalt, Barra referred to their inactions as “unacceptable,” and “very disturbing.”

-GM has recalled more than 6 million vehicles globally due to a variety of issues, however, the committee was more concerned in determining why the recall was called nearly a decade after reports of failing air bags had been filed with the National Highway Traffic Safety Administration (NHTSA).
+GM has recalled more than 6 million vehicles globally due to a variety of issues, however, the committee was more concerned in determining why it took nearly a decade to issue it after reports of failing air bags had been filed with the National Highway Traffic Safety Administration (NHTSA).
 Did GM follow protocol on correcting the issue?
-If the NHTSA knew about the defect, was wasn’t a recall issued sooner?
+If the NHTSA knew about the defect, why wasn’t a recall issued sooner?
 Both GM and the NHTSA are being questioned about how they handled the situation.

-Delphi, the auto parts manufacturer responsible for the ignition switch, provided important documents to the congressional subcommittee.
-According to these documents, the project engineer for the Cobalt ignition switch, Ray DeGiorgio, signed off on a change in the switch design in 2006.
-However, in 2013, DeGeorgio testified that he was not aware of any design change.
-Nonetheless, the documents still indicate that GM took active steps toward correcting the issue.
+Delphi, the auto parts manufacturer responsible for the ignition switch, provided documents to the congressional subcommittee showing GM’s project engineer for the Chevy Cobalt ignition switch, Ray DeGiorgio, signed off on a design change in 2006.
+In 2013, DeGiorgio testified that he was not aware of any design change.
+Nonetheless, the documents still seem to indicate that GM took active steps toward correcting the issue.

-Barra has confirmed that GM has retained an attorney that will help oversee victims’ compensation for injury claims and the 13 deaths that were caused by the vehicle defects.
-An internal investigation has also been scheduled with a second attorney and Barra spearheading the effort.
+Barra has confirmed that GM has retained an attorney to help oversee victims’ compensation for injury claims and the 13 deaths that were caused by the vehicle defects.
+Barra also called for an internal investigation with a second attorney.

 It could take up to 60 days before a compensation plan of action is set, however, Barra notes that “a new standard will be set” in the management of the issue.